foreverallama/readmat/docs/mat_file_format.md

 ### Type System Name

-This subelement identifies the data element as a `MCOS` or Matlab Class Object System.
-The value of this field is `MCOS` and always uses the _small data element_ format (refer documentation).
+This subelement identifies the type system of the `mxOPAQUE_CLASS` data element as `miINT8` characters.
+For datatypes like `datetime`, `string`, and most user-defined objects, the type system is `MCOS` or MATLAB Class Object System.
+Another known type system is `java` for Java objects.

 ### Class Name